cerner/terra-toolkit/docs/Wdio_Utility.md

 ```

 ## Running Tests
 Installation of webdriver.io, providing access to the wdio test runner.
-To start the runner, the add the wdio npm script to the package.json and then provide the wdio configuration file.
+To start the runner, add the wdio npm script to the package.json and then provide the wdio configuration file.
 The wdio test runner requires a configuration file to be passed either from the current directory or via the `--config` or `-c` followed by the config path.

 ```javascript
 // NPM Script at the root-level of a mono-repo with config in same directory